Working Together to Safeguard Children 2023

 The video below also provides a summary of Working Together 2023 for partners:

-What does the changes to Working Together mean in North Yorkshire?
+What do the changes to Working Together mean in North Yorkshire?

 Safeguarding partners are working together to implement the changes made to Working Together.
 Safeguarding partners have been asked to reflect on how to strengthen multi agency working across the whole system of help, support and protection for children and families.